Otahuhu Workshops: History

 Production of carriage stock began soon after opening in 1929, the first of which were 10 50 foot "Aa" class suburban carriages.
 Another batch of 50 ft carriages was completed for the new Rotorua Limited Express service, including two observation cars.
 A large number of 50 ft cars were built prior to the introduction of NZR 56-foot carriages built between 1937 and 1945.
 Otahuhu built 207 carriages, 75 guards vans, 3 steam vans, 3 postal vans, and many wagons.

-Some of Wellington's fleet of D class electric multiple unit carriages were overhauled there.
 Other work included light maintenance on steam locomotives, with particularly busy periods being 1929–1930 when 37 locomotives received overhauls and boiler repairs, and 1947–1949 when Otahuhu was called on for the urgent conversion of 19 K and KA class locomotives to oil burning.
 Locomotive work was also carried out in 1931, 1933, 1942, 1945 and 1946.

 With the onset of the diesel age, Otahuhu became involved in the maintenance of diesel locomotives.
 This started with the small TR class shunting tractors in the early 1940s, with the work being carried out in Car Shop No. 2.
 As the use of diesel locomotives increased it was necessary to provide dedicated facilities, with the Steel Wagon Shop being converted for this purpose.
 In 1958, Otahuhu received the first of its Fiat twin-set railcars for an overhaul, and in 1962 RM 125 was repaired at the workshops following a level crossing accident in Tauranga.

 Other diesel work conducted at the Steel Shop included the readiness for service of 12 DA class locomotives in 1961, and the restoration of DA 1405 following a major accident.
 Minor repair work on DE class locomotives was done by the Machine Fitting Group.

 The ability of Otahuhu to handle diesel-electric locomotive and railcar repair work was much improved in 1962 with the opening of a new Diesel Shop.
 Prior to entering service, many DA, DB, DH, and DX class locomotives first made a visit to Otahuhu for preparation.
 88-seater "Fiat" railcars were also maintained, repaired and overhauled in this new facility.
 In 1971, the Silver Star carriages were tested and commissioned in the Diesel Shop, as were the Silver Fern railcars the following year.
 Several cars for the new Southerner service were overhauled at Otahuhu in 1970.

 In its later years, Otahuhu carried produced more specialist wagons, including for containers (UK class container wagons) and coal hopper wagons (CA class), as well as many other variants.